ChamithMendis/online-bookstore/README.md

 # ☁️ Online Bookstore using Angular + Spring Boot + MYSQL + AWS

 This full-stack bookstore app dashboard uses AWS EC2, RDS for hosting, database.
 It demonstrates deployment and configuration of a production-ready cloud-native system.
-**Click on website images folder within the repository to see the UI images** 🚀 Hosting Architecture on AWS
+**Click on website-images folder within the repository to see the UI images** 🚀 Hosting Architecture on AWS

 - Angular frontend hosted on EC2